How to Create a List?

 3. Contemplate the List

 Your list is a beneficial external memory aid.
 It will lose its purpose if it’s not complete.
 So have a look at your list again.
 Are there things that need to be added, or it already looks absolute?
-Here are tips to determine that your list is intact.
+Here are tips to determine that your simple list is intact.
 The first is to try imagining that you are already on occasion.
 Of course, this only applies to those who are organizing or attending a wedding, will go camping, or any other events.
 If you are going to do a project or go shopping, the second one is to inspect the work to be done.
 Check the stockroom if you have enough food supplies or visit the project site to identify the lacking materials.
 It’s better to be extra sure than regret later for not double-checking everything because you have to go back.
 Be wise.

 4. Save a Copy